 Additionally, there are two types of insomnia: main and secondary.
 A sleep problem known as primary insomnia is one that cannot be attributed to a physical, psychological, or environmental cause.
 On the other hand, secondary insomnia is brought on by a disease or medication.

-How to recover from Insomnia?
+How to Recover from Insomnia?

 Insomnia can impact your life both psychologically and physically.
 You must give a try these eight ways to recover from insomnia:

-• Create a regular sleeping and waking schedule: Maintaining a sleep routine that works for you helps get the recommended amount of sleep each night.
+Maintaining a sleep routine that works for you helps get the recommended amount of sleep each night.
 Sleep routines are doing activities before going to bed each night.
 Sleep routines are activities before bed each night.
 Routines can improve the quality and length of sleep.
 Having a good night’s sleep is essential to maintain healthy hygiene.

-• Avoid afternoon slumps without caffeine: You shouldn’t take a midday cup of joe to get through the day.
+You shouldn’t take a midday cup of joe to get through the day.
 If you feel your energy levels dropping during the afternoon, try to avoid caffeine as much as possible.
 Refrain from drinking alcohol or caffeine at night: Try to avoid drinking alcohol or caffeine at night.

-• Work out earlier in the morning and not at night: Morning workouts are less likely to cause distractions.
+Morning workouts are less likely to cause distractions.
 You haven’t begun addressing the day’s to-do list when you first get up.
-You’ll also receive fewer phone calls, and messages.
+You’ll also receive fewer phone calls and messages.
 Working out in the morning will feel more comfortable in the heat of the summer season.
 A morning workout can help set the tone for a healthy day.
 An early workout may be more compatible with your body’s hormonal balance.

-• Avoid heavy or spicy meals before you go to sleep: If you take heavy or spicy meals before you go to sleep, then there are possibilities your sleep will be interrupted.
+If you take heavy or spicy meals before you go to sleep, then there is a possibility your sleep will be interrupted.

-• Make time for relaxing before bed: There is a chance that your sleep may be disrupted if you do not take some time to relax before bed.
+There is a chance that your sleep may be disrupted if you do not take some time to relax before bed.
 Before going to bed, try to avoid any stress or anxiety and feel as comfortable as possible.

-• Assess your bedroom settings to optimize the environment for sleep: To improve the environment for sleep, you need to change the settings in your bedroom.
-At Lenity management senior care community, we set – up bedroom arrangements based on the preferences of our senior residents.
+To improve the environment for sleep, you need to change the settings in your bedroom.
+At Sierra Oaks Memory Care Assisted Living Community, we set – up bedroom arrangements based on the preferences of our senior residents.

-• Speak with the medical provider to determine if certain medications are the cause: Certain drugs can sometimes be the cause of insomnia or sleeping issues.
+Certain drugs can sometimes be the cause of insomnia or sleeping issues.
 As a result, you must assess which drugs may be interfering with your regular sleep.
 Consult your primary care physician or a medical provider to identify which medications are causing your sleep problems.

 If you suffer from insomnia, you should consult your doctor as early as possible so that you can work together to discover a solution that will help you sleep properly.